lekt9/Uncollab.land-Safe-whales-/README.md

 npm run start
 ```

 The bot will initialise the SQLite database and begin polling Telegram for updates.
-Make the bot an admin of your group and enable join-request approval so it can gate access.
+Make the bot an admin of your group with permission to create invite links and enable join-request approval so it can gate access.
+Share the bot’s deep link (e.g. `https://t.me/<your_bot>?start=join`) with prospective whales—after they verify, the bot DM’s a single-use invite button that drops them straight into the gated chat.

 ## Admin Commands